dward2/BME547/Assignments/final_image_processor.md

 * Accepts requests from the monitoring station client with updated CPAP pressure information for a specific room.
-* Accepts requests from the patient-side client for updated CPAP pressure for a specific room (not, it may not exist of no new pressure has been given by the monitoring station)
+* Accepts requests from the patient-side client for updated CPAP pressure for a specific room (note, it may not exist if no new pressure has been given by the monitoring station)
 * Provide any other services as needed for either client to perform its needed functions.